streamwhite/batch-video-edit/README.md

 ## usage

-### Prerequisites(for non-developer)

 Install NodeJS runtime, refer to [NodeJS](https://nodejs.org/en/download/prebuilt-installer).
-Install ffmpeg, refer to [ffmpeg](https://www.ffmpeg.org/download.html).
+Install ffmpeg(full), refer to [ffmpeg](https://www.ffmpeg.org/download.html).
 Install git, refer to [git](https://git-scm.com/downloads).

 If you have any issues, search internet for tutorial to your specific operation system.

-notes: copy those command and paste it in terminal(CMD or Powershell on Windows)(then press enter to run it).
+Notes: copy following command, paste it in terminal(CMD or Powershell on Windows) and run it.

 1. clone this project in terminal, with command:
    `git clone https://github.com/streamwhite/batch-video-edit.git`